soerensen3/pascal3d/readme.md

 ## Lazarus

-You can get lazarus from https://www.getlazarus.org/ or from the repositories of
+You can get Lazarus from http://www.lazarus-ide.org/ or (Linux) from the repositories of your distro.
+This website offers a simplified installer suitable for all platforms: https://www.getlazarus.org/

 ## Pascal3DMath